Join Us For Arts Action Week: March 20 - 24th With In-Person Rally on March 21st

 “It makes sense to use some of Minnesota’s one-time surplus to invest in these organizations to make sure they can continue to employ so many people who need jobs,” Fossen said.
 “CREATE Jobs funding will make sure arts and culture organizations are able to continue to host events, concerts, and other activities that improve our quality of life and make our communities stronger.
 It’s needed support that delivers a meaningful impact.”

-Minnesota Citizens for the Arts (MCA) is a statewide arts advocacy organization that organizes the arts community to lobby the Minnesota State Legislature and Congress.
+artsmn.org.is a statewide arts advocacy organization that organizes the arts community to lobby the Minnesota State Legislature and Congress.
 Our mission is to ensure opportunity for all people to have access to and involvement in the arts.
-To learn more, please visit artsmn.org.
+To learn more, please visit

 About the Minnesota Independent Venue Alliance

 The Minnesota Independent Venue Alliance (MNIVA) is an organization of independent performing arts venues and promoters across Minnesota.
 The mission of MNIVA is to preserve and nurture the ecosystem of independent venues and promoters throughout the State of Minnesota.
 MNIVA members are critical to their local economies and tax bases as employers, tourism destinations, and revenue generators for neighboring businesses such as restaurants, hotels and retail stores.
 Visit https://mniva.org/ to learn more.